 Program Year 2014 CDBG Funds

 Funds for program year 2014 have been awarded.
-The process for program year 2015 will soon start so check back for more information.
+The process for program year 2015 has started, see information above.
 Check the Calendar to find out when the process and application deadlines will happen.

 For more information, contact John Adams at (406) 258-3688 or email at email@example.com.